For Undergraduate Students

 WHY CHOOSE CBB?

 Bright x-ray and electron beams power today’s scientific research industry.
-With more than 20 faculty across multiple institutions and disciplines, CBB provides a stimulating academic environment that fosters collaboration.
+With 19 faculty across multiple institutions and disciplines, CBB provides a stimulating academic environment that fosters collaboration.
 One in three Nobel Prizes in Physics and Chemistry are awarded to research that utilizes intense X-ray or particle beams.

 CBB's undergraduate research program provides students with an introduction to the field of accelerator physics and its outstanding challenges while also encouraging interested students to pursue a graduate degree in an accelerator-related field.
 During the semester or over the summer, students work alongside faculty, postdocs, and graduate students on carefully selected research topics.
 They also participate in group and theme meetings to learn about other's research and to present their own research.